-Our young alumni are represented by our Lincoln for Life Committee who liaise with the College and Development Office on behalf of Lincolnites, and who vote, on your behalf, on how to spend the Lincoln for Life Fund each year:
+Young alumni are represented by our Lincoln for Life Committee who liaise with the Development Office on behalf of fellow Lincolnites, and who vote, on your behalf, on how to spend the Lincoln for Life Fund each year.

 Ian Brownhill - 2003